LincolnGearticks/Public_Engie/README.md

 - **Images**: Adding images is as simple as sending the pictures in an e-mail.
 - **Formatting**: The script takes care of ensuring that formatting is consistent.
 - **Distribution**: Every finished document is e-mailed to all the team members, so everyone can read it when they have some free time.
-- **Statistics**: Since all the data ends up in a spreadsheet, it is pretty easy to do calculations with it, for example to find how many hours each team member has spent.
+- **Statistics**: Since all the data ends up in a spreadsheet, it is pretty easy to do calculations with it, for example, to find how many hours each team member has spent.
 - **Separation of tasks and reflections**: All reflections are placed under their task name, so it is easy to see what task they belong to and who accomplished what on each task.

 ##Notes About Functionality